mole99/tt05-one-sprite-pony/README.md

 	- 01: Funky
 	- 10: Diagonal Stripes
 	- 11: Horizontal Stripes

-	New background type is only assigned at hsync to prevent glitching
+	New background type is assigned at hsync to prevent glitching
 - Bit 2: Enable movement of the sprite
 - Bit 3: Enable sprite background (transparency)
-- Bit 4: Enable reduced frequency mode (10 MHz operation) TODO
+- Bit 4: Enable reduced frequency mode (10 MHz operation) This option is assigned at a new frame to prevent glitching

-- Bits 7:5: TODO
+Backgrounds:

+- Background type 1 uses COLOR3 as solid color.
+- Background type 2 calculates the color based on the screen coordinates.
+- Background types 3 to 4 (stripes) use all four colors for the stripes.

+For background types 2 to 4, the current time is used to vary the background.

-Attention when reading registers that provide less than 8 bits, e.g. all colors and x/y position.
-The last 2 bits read will be the first two bits shifted in.
+Attention when reading registers that provide less than 8 bits, e.g. for all colors and x/y position (6 bits).
+The last 2 bits that are read will be the first two bits shifted in.
 This means you need to shift the received data by >>2 before using it.

 ## Creating your own sprites

-TODO
+A small Python script reads in the sprites under `sprites/` and displays the data ready to be used for both Verilog and Python.

+Just run `make sprites`.

 ## Creating your own gif

-TODO
+Run the verilator simulation via `make sim-verilator`.
+The folder `images` will be populated with the individual frames.

+You can then use imagemagicks `convert` to create a gif via: `make animation.gif`

 ## Verification

-TODO

-## Hardening

-TODO
+To run the regression tests, use `make sim-cocotb`.
+The resulting images can be found under `sim_build`.

 ## Tips and Tricks